HAWK-GT1191/gt1191-starterkit/CONTRIBUTE.md

 git push origin vX.Y.Z
 ```

+Check, which version is in the registry with `npm view create-website-starterkit version`, or list all versions with `npm view create-website-starterkit versions --json`.
 To see the latest tag, you can run `git describe --tags --abbrev=0`.

 ### Perform a dry run